 How the Digital Yuan Could Impact China and the World Economy

 It appears cash has been dethroned as king in China.
-The People’s Bank of China (PBOC) has official begun to roll out its digital yuan.
-This makes it the first major economy in the world to introduce a digital currency.
-Though, after India implements its crypto ban, China may not be the only one for long.
+The People’s Bank of China (PBOC) has officially begun to roll out its digital yuan.
+This makes China the first major economy in the world to introduce a digital currency.
+Though after India implements its crypto ban, China may not be alone for long.

-China also touts the new digital yuan’s stability.
+China also is also touting the new digital yuan’s stability.
 While it’s not uncommon for cryptocurrencies to fluctuate in value (sometimes to a massive degree), the digital yuan won’t.
-The PBOC will be keeping an ever-watchful eye on the value to ensure there are no disparities in value between the digital and paper currencies.
-So, it’s unlikely to draw the interest of speculators.
+The PBOC will be keeping an ever-watchful eye on its value to ensure there are no disparities in value between the digital and paper currencies.
+So the new digital coin is unlikely to draw the interest of speculators.
 This currency is built on practicality.
-Well, that and to keep out other meddling governments.
+Well, that and keeping out other meddling governments.

 What a Digital Yuan Looks Like

-Those that don’t have mobile phones won’t be left out in the cold either though.
+And those who don’t have mobile phones won’t be left out in the cold.
 The digital yuan can also be put on a card.
 And transactions won’t require an internet connection.

 According to estimates, more than 100,000 people have already downloaded the central bank’s mobile app.
 That app grants users access to a small handout of government-issued digital yuan in the current testing phase.

 While most analysts believe the goal is to eventually digitize all of its currency, Beijing hasn’t made such an announcement yet.
-And the PBOC has stated that its physical currency will continue to circulate alongside the digital yuan for a while… Meaning that the like of Alipay and WeChat Pay won’t be pushed out of the payment fray just yet.
+And the PBOC has stated that its physical currency will continue to circulate alongside the digital yuan for a while… meaning that the likes of Alipay and WeChat Pay won’t be pushed out of the payment fray just yet.

 Tracking Everywhere You Go… and Spend

-Anyone that’s been to China knows they’re always being watched.
+Anyone who’s been to China knows they’re always being watched.
 And the government isn’t trying to hide it.
-CCTV cameras are everywhere.
+Closed-circuit TV cameras are everywhere.